danilohbp/explorando-o-html5/README.md

-# Explorando o HTML 5 -alguns recursos!
+# Explorando alguns recursos do HTML 5